gaetancollaud/digitalstrom-mqtt/README.md

 This application allows you to set and react to any DigitalSTROM devices using MQTT.

-You can set the output values using the command topic and get the current value using the status topic.
+You can set the output values using the command topic and get the current value using the state topic.

 ![](./images/mqtt-explorer.png)